-• "Kant, Neo-Kantians and Transcendental Subjectivity" In European Journal of Philosophy [forthcoming; DOI: 10.1111/ejop.12162]. • "Hegel and Marx on Individuality and the Universal Good" In Hegel Bulletin [forthcoming; DOI: 10.1017/hgl.2016.33]. • "Hegel, Adorno and the Concrete Universal" In Philosophy and Social Criticism, Vol. 37, No. 1 (2011), p.73- 94. • "A Hegel-Marx Debate on the Individual and Society" In Studies on Marxism, [forthcoming]. • "Internationale Finanzkrisen – hat Europa kein Interesse?”
+• "Irrationality and Egoism in Hegel's Account of Right" In British Journal for the History of Philosophy [forthcoming]. • "Kant, Neo-Kantians and Transcendental Subjectivity" In European Journal of Philosophy Vol. 25, No. 3 (2017), p.
+595-616. • "Hegel and Marx on Individuality and the Universal Good" In Hegel Bulletin [forthcoming; online first DOI: 10.1017/hgl.2016.33]. • "Hegel, Adorno and the Concrete Universal" In Philosophy and Social Criticism, Vol. 37, No. 1 (2011), p.73- 94. • "A Hegel-Marx Debate on the Individual and Society" In Studies on Marxism, [forthcoming]. • "Internationale Finanzkrisen – hat Europa kein Interesse?”
 [International Financial Crises – Is Europe not interested?]
 In Interessen und Handlungsspielräume in der deutschen und europäischen Außenpolitik (2007), pp. 317-342. • "Die UN-High Level Task Force zur Umsetzung des Rechts auf Entwicklung.
 Implikationen für den Menschenrechtsschutz und die Entwicklungszusammenarbeit” [The UN-High Level Task Force on the Implementation of the Right to Development: Implications for the Protection of Human Rights and Development Cooperation] In Zeitschrift für Politik, Sonderband 1 (2006), pp. 110-128. • "Mujeres más iguales” [Some women are more equal than others] In La Cuerda.
 Miradas Feministas de la Realidad, [forthcoming];.
 Reviews: • "Reason or Reasons?
 On the Difference between a Continental and Analytic Adorno, Hegel and Kant/ Baumann on Shuster's Autonomy After Auschwitz" In Virtual Critique, 2017.
 Full Text or online.

-Under Consideration: • Hermann Cohen, Kant and Science • Hegel as a Metaphysician
+Under Consideration: • Hermann Cohen on Kant, Sensations and Science • Hegel as a Metaphysician

-In Progress: • Adorno's concept of the non-identical • The history of the thing-in-itself after Kant • Heidegger on the plurality of sensations
+In Progress: • Adorno's concept of the non-identical • Heidegger on the plurality of sensations

 Translations: • Honneth, Axel, “La Pauvreté de notre Liberté.
 Grandeur et limites de la Théorie Hégelienne de l'Éthicité” [The emptiness of our freedom.
 Hegel's theory of Ethical Life, its Merit and Limits] in [title not yet agreed] Presses Universitaires de France (translation with Marina Zwaenepoel). • Gabriel, Markus, “Des Insectes Logique ou l'Idée du Vrai.
 La Science de la Logique comme une théorie de la vérité” [Logical Insects or the Idea of Truth.
 The Science of Logic as a Theory of Truth] in [title not yet agreed] Presses Universitaires de France (translation with Marina Zwaenepoel). • Schaber, Peter “Human Rights and Basic Needs” in Human Rights and Human Nature (Berlin, Springer: 2014).